SuperNEMO-DBD/Falaise/documentation/flreconstruct/FLReconstruct.md

 ... output ...
 ~~~~~

+Using the  `.xml` extension leads to  output a file in  human readable
+XML format.
+This may be  very useful  for debugging purpose  but not
+production because the size of such a file is very large.

-It may also  be further processed by `flreconstruct`  using a pipeline
+The resultant file may also  be further processed by `flreconstruct`  using a pipeline
 constructed from your own analysis modules.
 Please see the document on
 [FLReconstruct Pipeline  Output](@ref flreconstructpipelineoutput) for
 details  of  the data  structures  stored  for each  processed  event.